-This post was written by Jennifer Connelly, a Newfield graduate and alumni committee member.
+This post was written by Jennifer Connelly, a Newfield graduate of the Coaching for Personal & Professional Mastery program and a member of Newfield’s Alumni Committee.

 Recently, I was asked to facilitate a workshop for a team of clinicians that serves people in need in the community.
 The overarching theme for the session was on the secrets of thriving teams.
 Woven into the content was a teaching that stuck with me from my training at Newfield Network by founder and president, Julio Olalla, “the right conversation in the wrong mood is the wrong conversation.”
 We explored the impact of mood on communication and relationship effectiveness along with ways to manage stress to show up from a place of strength in service of each other, their shared mission, and their clients.